-The three regional ecosystems and the animal species of conservation significance are the main values of this park.
-The priorities for park management will be to mitigate any threats to these values through fire and pest management.
+The two endangered regional ecosystems are the main values of this park.
+The priorities for park management will be to mitigate any threats to these ecosystems through fire and pest management.

 Management actions will be undertaken which aim to ensure: